2020 Big Ten Conference football season: Week #9: Big Ten Championship Game and Champions Week games

 Note: The additional games were originally planned to be cross-divisional matchups of the teams with the same standings – second place vs. second place, third place vs. third place, and so on.
 The schedule was changed to preserve rivalry games that were canceled during the regular season, and to avoid rematches.

 Indiana-Purdue game canceled due to COVID-19 issues at both schools.

-Nebraska's game with Rutgers has been adjusted from a 3:00 PM to a 6:30 PM kickoff time on Friday, December 18 after the cancellation of the Indiana-Purdue game.
+Nebraska-Rutgers game adjusted from a 3:00 p.m. to a 6:30 p.m. kickoff time on Friday, December 18 after the cancellation of the Indiana-Purdue game.

 Michigan-Iowa game canceled due to COVID-19 issues at Michigan.

 Maryland-Michigan State game canceled due to COVID-19 issues at Maryland.

 Canceled regular season games

 The following non-conference games were canceled due to the COVID-19 pandemic: